-- the number of times a person may give a temporary event notice (50 times per year for a personal licence holder and 5 times per year for other people); - the number of times a person may give a late temporary event notice (10 times per year for a personal licence holder and 2 times per year for other people): - the number of times a temporary event notice may be given in respect of any particular premises (15 times or, for event periods occurring wholly or partly in 2022 or 2023, 20 times a calendar year); - the length of time a temporary event may last for these purposes (168 hours or 7 days): - the maximum aggregate duration of the periods covered by temporary event notices at any individual premises (21 days or, for event periods (or any part of those periods) occurring in 2022 or 2023, 26 days per calendar year); and

-• the scale of the event in terms of the maximum number of people attending at any one time (a maximum of 499).
+- the number of times a person may give a temporary event notice (50 times per year for a personal licence holder and 5 times per year for other people); - the number of times a person may give a late temporary event notice (10 times per year for a personal licence holder and 2 times per year for other people); - the number of times a temporary event notice may be given in respect of any particular premises (15 times in a calendar year); - the length of time a temporary event may last for these purposes (168 hours or 7 days); - the maximum aggregate duration of the periods covered by temporary event notices at any individual premises (21 days per calendar year); and - the scale of the event in terms of the maximum number of people attending at any one time (a maximum of 499).

-For the purposes of determining the overall limits of 50 temporary event notices per personal licence holder (in a calendar year) and of 5 for a non-personal licence holder (in a calendar year), temporary event notices given by an associate or a person who is in business with a premises user (and that business involves carrying on licensable activities) count towards those totals.
+For the purposes of determining the overall limits of 50 temporary event notices per personal licence holder (in a calendar year) and of 5 for a nonpersonal licence holder (in a calendar year), temporary event notices given by an associate or a person who is in business with a premises user (and that business involves carrying on licensable activities) count towards those totals.
 The limits applying to late temporary event notices are included within the overall limits applying to the total number of temporary event notices.
 Note 16 below sets out the definition of an "associate".